urjeet/LCGraph/README.md

 ---

-`ContinuousMovement.cs` is a script that controls the overall movement and fluidity within the application.
+`ContinuousMovement.cs` is the script that controls the overall movement and fluidity within the application.
 This is done by simultaneously updating the right and left controllers through the `Update()` function which is called once per frame.
 The right controller enables movement in the x and z directions while the left controller enables movement in the y direction.
 The `speed` variable controls the rate of movement.
 The `FixedUpdate()` function handles head yaw which uses the headset's camera's rotation to control the direction of movement on the x and z axes.

 ---

+`HandPresence.cs` is the script that controls the hand models.
+This is done by first ensuring that the controller devices are connected, instantiating prefabs for each controller, and then transforming them to resemble hands.
+These prefabs are given an `Animator` component that allows certain pressed keys to trigger animations.
+The `UpdateHandAnimation()` function receives the input from the controllers and then updates the animation accordingly.
+The "hands" can perform the following actions:
+* Pinch: Press the trigger button on the controller
+* Grip: Press the inside grip button on the controller

+Each animation is set by the intensity of the key press where the intensity is a float.
+If the key is not pressed at all then the intensity is set to 0.
+This is continuously monitored by the `Update()` function which calls `UpdateHandAnimation()`.

 ## Executing and Understanding the Output